What Are the Subfields of Psychology?

 - Issues in a social context

-While it may be difficult to watch children experience hardships during their childhoods, making sure that each child’s basic psychological needs are met can also be very rewarding.
+Although it may be difficult to watch children experience hardships during their childhoods, making sure that each child’s basic psychological needs are met can also be very rewarding.

 Adult Development and Aging